21 Storage Solutions for Your New Kitchen

 21. Over Refrigerator Swing-Out.

 After corner storage space, the cabinet above the refrigerator is the most difficult space to access.
-Now you can install a swing-out shelf that brings the contents out to you.
+For example, one solution is a swing-out shelf that brings the contents out to you in this small space.

 The options are practically unlimited, thus working with a kitchen designer when planning out your new kitchen makes sense and guarantees great results.